Latin American Studies Major, B.A.

 Undergraduate Research

-Latin American Studies majors are eligible to develop independent and/or senior thesis projects.
+Latin American and Caribbean Studies majors are eligible to develop independent and/or senior thesis projects.
 A small number of grants are available for undergraduate field research related to Latin America or the Caribbean.

 Curriculum in Latin American Studies